 Mark 12

 Summary.
 This chapter mainly concentrates on who the Lord Jesus is and His will to save all, even those who crucified Him.
-The Lord tried to open people's hearts because their eyes had seen something many people wanted to see, but their hearts were darkened.
+The Lord tried to open people’s hearts because their eyes had witnessed what many longed to see, yet their hearts remained darkened.
 When they talk about Him and His work, it does not make them stop and think about who the Lord Jesus really is on this earth, but they only believe that He came to take their power away from them.
 The power of this world is nothing, but that is what all humans’ eyes look for: to have power on this earth.
-The Lord Jesus came to point the way to the other world, but they did not hear and understand.
+The Lord Jesus came to point the way to the other world, but they did not hear or understand.
 The chapter presents a few events as the Lord Jesus interacts with the leaders of the people.
-1) The Lord Jesus gives the parable of the tenants addressing their authority question.
+1) The Lord Jesus tells the parable of the tenants to address their question about His authority.
 The parable is given to think about who the Lord Jesus really is.
 Yet they sought to arrest Him because they perceived He spoke against them, the leaders of the people.
 But what the Lord spoke did not reach their hearts because jealousy from their hearts covered their ears.
 They have seen and heard the Holy Word coming out from the Lord Jesus’ mouth, but their jealous hearts have covered it all.
 That is why all they could think about was how to destroy Him.
-Even when the Lord talked about the Father, their ears were covered, they did not want to understand.
-2) The leaders sent some of the Pharisees and some of the Herodians to test the Lord about people’s duty.
-They wanted to point out that the Lord Jesus was against paying taxes and stirring people against the governing authority.
-3) Sadducees asked about the resurrection, and one of the scribes asked about the most important commandment of God.
-They wanted to know His standpoint because they called Him a teacher, but this showed disrespect towards the Lord.
+Even when the Lord talked about the Father, their ears were covered; they did not want to understand.
+2) The leaders sent some of the Pharisees and some of the Herodians to test the Lord Jesus about people’s duty.
+They wanted to point out that the Lord Jesus opposes paying taxes and is stirring people against the governing authority.
+3) The Sadducees questioned the Lord Jesus about the resurrection, and one of the scribes inquired about the most important commandment of God.
+They wanted to know His standpoint because they called Him a teacher; however, this display indicated a lack of respect toward the Lord.
 As a human position, they put Him as a teacher; therefore, He was above them, but they came up with many questions only to trap Him in His answers, not to learn from Him.
-This was a wicked way of students; they themselves have called Him teacher but had no respect towards the Lord.
+This was a wicked way of the students; they themselves had called Him teacher, but had no respect for the Lord.
 4) The Lord Jesus teaches about who Christ is.
 5) The Lord Jesus teaches against corrupt leaders.
 Mainly, the Lord tells them to look at the leaders with watchful eyes: are they walking as the Law has been written, or are they walking beside it?
-People need to open their eyes to know what is wrong and not wrong.
+People need to open their eyes to see what is right and what is wrong.
 He tells them not to take what they see but to always look first at what the Law tells them.
 At that time, they did not have the Bible, but they had the Law.
 6) The Lord Jesus teaches about offering to the Lord.
-We should give from the most valuable we have, not from the leftovers.
+We should give from what we have most valued, not from the leftovers.

 And He began to speak to them in parables.
 A man planted a vineyard, and set a hedge around it, and dug a winepress, and built a tower, and rented it out to farmers, and journeyed to a distant land.